 The income statement is a results-oriented report, showing the net income or loss over a specified period.
-It lists the total revenues and expenses that occurred over the period, leading to a total calculation of how much money was ultimately gained or loss.
+It lists the total revenues and expenses that occurred over the period, leading to a total calculation of how much money was ultimately gained or lost.

 What Does an Income Statement Show?

-The income statement is broken into three main sections: revenue, cost of sales, and operating expenses.
+The income statement is broken into three main sections:

 The revenue section includes all revenue that is recognized during the period.
 If running on accrual basis accounting, this means including all revenue you have invoiced for, even if you haven’t received the payment yet.